jumoel/jumoel.com/_posts/2017-02-16-zero-to-webpack.md

 categories: tooling
 ---

 If you've ever struggled getting to grips with webpack, now is a good time to get started.
 The stable release of webpack version 2 is out, and this guide will take you from zero to a functional webpack configuration.
 The end result will be a small, but working React application.
 The configuration will be expanded one item at a time and will be driven by error messages.
-By not starting out with a boilerplate, you'll be able to understand what each single part does, and thus be able to expand upon it yourself if new needs show up.
+By not starting out with a boilerplate, you'll be able to understand what each part does, and thus be able to expand upon it yourself if new needs arise.

 ## What is webpack?